 Loran Kundra, M.S.S.

-Loran Kundra has been a member of NAMI Main Line PA chapter for over 10 years and has previously served on the Board.
-She currently co-leads the University Outreach subcommittee for NAMI Main Line PA and in doing so, is responsible for arranging people with mental health issues and family members to present at colleges and universities, faith- based organizations, corporations, mental health agencies and other organizations in the community.
+Loran Kundra has been a member of the NAMI Main Line PA Chapter for over 10 years.
+She currently co-leads the Community Outreach subcommittee for NAMI Main Line PA and in doing so, is responsible for arranging people with mental health issues and family members to present at colleges and universities, faith- based organizations, corporations, mental health agencies and other organizations in the community.
 Loran currently works as a behavioral health consultant for Community Behavioral Health and for the Temple University Collaborative on Community Inclusion for Individuals with Psychiatric Disabilities and has been involved in some forensic mental health projects in Philadelphia and Chester County.
-She is trained in In Our Own Voice and is a person with lived experience with a serious mental illness.
+She is trained in In Our Own Voice and is a person with lived experience with a mental illness.